fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 MP + MK = Press both MP and MK at the same time.

+For special moves, the first input is the classic input, the second is the progressive input.

 Cancel means you can do something else as soon as your first move hits IE. 2MK on hit can go straight into a special move if you input the special move as 2MK would hit.
 Special Cancel means you can cancel into Special Moves and Super Cancel means you can cancel into Super Moves.

 Link means you have to let the move finish first before you can do another move.